 The great thing about this strategy is that it is repeatable.
 You can even guest post more than once on the same site.
 If you do it right, aka really take the time and effort to create a piece worth remembering(and sharing), it will also help improve your relationship with the person who’s letting you borrow her stage.

-6. Partner With Someone (Do A Joint Venture)
+6. Partner With Someone (AKA a Joint Venture)

 If you’re struggling with traffic, but you already have a quality ebook/course/product that you believe in, you can try to recruit the help of other people.
 You can offer bloggers exclusive deals to their audience, for example a chance to get your book/course for free.

 If your content is high quality, and you’ve already established some rapport with a few influencers in your space, then this can be a lot easier than you might think.
 Again I advise against the ‘spam and pray’ approach.
-And again, remember to follow up.
+And don’t forget to follow up.

 Do you run a newsletter, an email course or any other form of email list?
-We’d love to hear some of your tips (and I’m sure our other readers would too) – like how did you initially grow your list, or how do you keep people subscribing?
+We’d love to hear some of your tips (and I’m sure our other readers would too).
+How did you initially grow your email list, or how do you keep people subscribing?